We thrive in some teams and hide in others. Some are benign and some are toxic. Most are a mixture. All could be improved!

-The We-Q collaborative intelligence tool enables teams to instantly self measure twenty aspects of their dynamics and their ability to fulfil their purpose.
+The We-Q team diagnostic tool enables teams to instantly self measure twenty aspects of their dynamics and their ability to fulfill their purpose.
 It measures people’s ability to ‘be fully themselves’, to ‘get things done’ and to ‘do the right thing’.

 The impact on groups is extraordinary.
 It makes the invisible visible for the first time.
 It puts scores and dimensions to things which were previously seen as ‘fluffy’.